Recurrences reveal shared causal drivers of complex time series: Introduction

-From a computational perspective, the driving signal encodes information about itself into the states of the responding subsystems.
-The coupling between the driver and responses acts as a lossy transmission channel---motivating recent methods for detection of causal interactions based on mutual information and transfer entropy \cite{schwarze2022network,runge2012escaping,sugihara2012detecting,runge2019detecting}.
-Alternatively, causal relationships can be inferred based on properties of the dynamical system that generates a time series: theorems from nonlinear dynamics suggest that partial information present in observable subsystems can reveal subregimes within the driving signal \cite{kantz2004nonlinear}, motivating recent methods that determine causality based on attractor reconstruction or unsupervised learning of latent representations \cite{munch2022recent,runge2019inferring,de2020latent,bennett2022rethinking,quiroga2000learning}, which draw inspiration from classical results regarding the observability of dynamical systems \cite{takens1981detecting,packard1980geometry,stark1999delay}.
+Reconstructing an unknown \textit{driver}, given time-resolved observations of one or more \textit{response} variables, therefore represents a fundamental computational problem with diverse applications in biology and engineering.
+This problem is ostensibly ill-posed, because natural systems dissipate information through noise and other irreversible processes.
+However, the theory of dynamical systems provides circumstances in which partial information about an unknown driver may, in principle, be recovered.
+Conceptually, a driving signal continuously encodes information about itself into the responding systems.
+Driver-response coupling therefore acts as a lossy transmission channel, motivating recent causal detection methods grounded in information-theoretic quantities like the transfer entropy \cite{schwarze2022network,runge2012escaping,runge2019detecting}.
+Alternatively, causal relationships can be inferred based on properties of the dynamical system that generates a time series: theorems from nonlinear dynamics show that partial information present in observable subsystems reveal subregimes within the driving signal \cite{kantz2004nonlinear}, motivating methods that determine causality based on attractor reconstruction or unsupervised learning of latent representations \cite{munch2022recent,sugihara2012detecting,runge2019inferring,de2020latent,bennett2022rethinking,quiroga2000learning,benkHo2018complete}, building upon classical observability conditions for dynamical systems \cite{takens1981detecting,packard1980geometry,stark1999delay}.